arcxp/content-search-validator/README.md

 {
   "settings": {
     "analysis": {
+      "filter": {
+        "arabic_stop": {
+          "type":       "stop",
+          "stopwords":  "_arabic_"
+        },
+        "arabic_keywords": {
+          "type":       "keyword_marker",
+          "keywords":   ["مثال"]
+        },
+        "arabic_stemmer": {
+          "type":       "stemmer",
+          "language":   "arabic"
+        }
+      },
       "analyzer": {
-        "french": {}
+        "rebuilt_arabic": {
+          "tokenizer":  "standard",
+          "filter": [
+            "lowercase",
+            "decimal_digit",
+            "arabic_stop",
+            "arabic_normalization",
+            "arabic_keywords",
+            "arabic_stemmer"
+          ]
         }
       }
     }
   }
+}
 ```

 The name of the analyzer is the key of settings.analysis.analyzer.
-In the above example it will use the native french analyzer.
+In the above example it will create a new analyzer called french that will contain no configurations.
+This will not use the native french analyzer.

 ## How to run it?

 It is recommneded to install nvm and use it to manage your node environments.
-This uses node 18 in docker.
+This uses node 18 docker image.

 ```
 $ ./run.sh
 ```

-Making changes to or adding files in data will trigger the container to recreate the analyzers and reload the contents.
+Making changes to or adding files in data will trigger the container to reload the analyzers reindex and reload the contents.

 open postman or your favorite API tool and access express on port 3000.